kubernetes/enhancements/keps/sig-node/127-user-namespaces/README.md

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?

-Yes.
+Yes, we tested it locally using `./hack/local-up-cluster.sh`.

-We tested to enable the feature flag, create a deployment with pod.spec.hostUsers=false, and then disable the feature flag and restart the kubelet and kube-apiserver.
+We tested enabling the feature flag, created a deployment with pod.spec.hostUsers=false, and then disabled the feature flag and restarted the kubelet and kube-apiserver.

 After that, we deleted the deployment pods (not the deployment object), the pods were re-created without user namespaces just fine, without any modification needed on the deployment yaml.

 We then enabled the feature flag on the kubelet and kube-apiserver, and deleted the deployment pod.
 This re-created caused the pod to be re-created, this time with user namespaces enabled again.

+To validate it, it is necessary to exec into a container in the pod and run the command `cat /proc/self/uid_map`.
+When running in a user namespace the output is different than `0 0 4294967295` as it happens when running without a user namespace.

 <!--
 Describe manual testing that was done and the outcomes.
 Longer term, we may want to require automated upgrade/rollback tests, but we